 I fell in love with the South African bush and Kruger long before I fell in love with my husband who is a trails ranger in Kruger National Park.

 I met a colleague on a later trip to Joburg and another safari to the Waterberg.
 We happened to have annual leave at the same time.
-She loved the wilderness just as much as I did so we decided to spend our annual leave in South Africa.
+She loved the wilderness just as much as I did so we decided to spend our leave in South Africa.
 We would start with a week in Cape Town and after that, we would spend 10 days in Kruger.
-My first time in Kruger and it was amazing!
+That was my first time in Kruger and it was amazing!

 There was no place that I would rather be than in Kruger; my happy place.